sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 ## Error boundaries

-React 16 introduced [error boundaries](https://reactjs.org/docs/error-boundaries.html), which are React components that catch JavaScript errors upon rendering, log the errors, and display a fallback UI (or user interface) to replace the what failed.
+React 16 introduced [error boundaries](https://reactjs.org/docs/error-boundaries.html), which are React components that catch JavaScript errors upon rendering, log the errors, and display a fallback UI (or user interface) to replace what failed.

 If a class component defines either or both of the lifecycle methods of `static getDerivedStateFromError()` and `componentDidCatch()`, it becomes an error boundary.
-The first method can be used to render a fallbach user interface after an error has been thrown, while the second method is used to log error information to an error reporting service.
+The first method can be used to render a fallback user interface after an error has been thrown, while the second method is used to log error information to an error reporting service.

 Let’s discover how error boundaries are used in different projects with Sourcegraph: